 • Really impressive design

-• Huge size, holds multiple kids
+• Huge size, with space for multiple children

 • Sturdy build